kraetzin/Bounty-on-Burn/README.md

 - Configurable to set 2 different fire graphics, amount of coin gained, amount of karma gained, the action time, the ability to burn corpses in forges/ovens/etc, and the message the player receives on burning.

-- Dragons and uniques cannot be burned.
+- Dragon and unique corpses cannot be burned.

+- Corpses cannot be burned in a vehicle.

+- Must have loot permissions to burn corpses.

 [Example GIF](https://i.imgur.com/PeKljpS.gifv)